 My family loves this ginger coconut soup with soba noodles.
 It is comforting, hearty, and easy enough for a weeknight dinner.
-The ingredients can be reduced, removed, or dialed-up to meet your family’s specific tastes.
-And the soup can be served deconstructed for slightly picky eaters like my 2 yo.
+The ingredients can all be prepared (washed and cut) in advance enabling this meal to be cooked in minutes.
+My family loves this ginger coconut soup packed full of red bell peppers, baby bok choi, and carrots.
+However, the ingredients can be easily modified easily to meet your family’s specific tastes.

 Recipe serves our family of 4, with a little left over for a lunch the next day.

 - 1.5 inch piece of peeled ginger root, finely chopped